MikeRogers0/MikeRogersIO/src/_posts/2015-01-21-thoughts-on-making-a-jquery-plugin.md

 ---
 layout: post
 title: Some thoughts on making a jQuery plugin
-categories:
- – blog
-published: true
-meta:
 description: I wrote a jQuery Plugin.
 Here are notes on the parts of used.
-  index: true
 ---

 I recently got around to finishing off [show-when-this](https://github.com/MikeRogers0/show-when-this), a jQuery plugin that had been knocking around in the back of my head for a while now.
 This was the first jQuery plugin I had written with tests and decided to published to the world, in this post I've put down a few of my thoughts.